Film Spoilers and

 The incomprehensible film was admittedly designed to copy-cat certain features (stark white rooms, glowing cubes and pyramids, a psychedic light trip) of Kubrick's 2001: A Space Odyssey (1968), and also the look of The Andromeda Strain (1971), THX 1138 (1971), and Dark Star (1974).
 The self-indulgent and portentious film also appropriated the iconography of Luis Buñuel and Kenneth Anger's works.
 The final credit for the film was the famous quote from The Adventures of Buckaroo Banzai: Across the 8th Dimension (1984) - "No matter where you go...There you are."

-The "New Age" Arboria Institute, an experimental science center (commune, laboratory, sanitorium, or detention facility?) contained in a self-sustaining dome, was the setting for the dystopian film (in the future year of 1983, during the Reagan years).
+The "New Age" Arboria Institute, an experimental science center (commune, laboratory, sanitorium, or detention facility?) of neuro-psychologies, was contained in a self-sustaining dome.
+It was the setting for the dystopian film (in the future year of 1983, during the Reagan years).
 The institution had been founded in 1960 by now-dying author and psychiatrist Dr. Mercurio Arboria (Scott Hylands), who was kept alive by machines and somewhere on the grounds.
-Arboria was designed to renew one's mind and body by harnessing psychic powers, and to create advanced humans (or mutants?).
-Dr. Arboria's protege - psychopathic, semi-sadistic, sexually-creepy, pill-popping scientist Dr. Barry Nyle (Michael Rogers) was now the lead administrator.
+Arboria was designed to renew one's mind and body, to create inner contentment and peace, to harness psychic powers, and to create advanced humans (or mutants?).
+Dr. Arboria's protege - psychopathic, semi-sadistic, sexually-creepy, pill-popping scientist Dr. Barry Nyle (Michael Rogers) was now the lead administrator, assisted by herbologists, healers, and other New Agey personnel.

 In a strange flashback sequence (in severe black and white and in slo-motion) set in 1966 at the Institute, young psychic trainee Nyle was sent on a "great journey," but had freaked out and become hysterical after ingesting a substance and being dipped in a vat of primordial dark liquid ("beyond the black rainbow").
 He attacked (raped??) and then fatally wounded assistant Mrs. Anna Arboria (Sara Stockstad) shortly before Elena was born - was Elena his daughter?
 One of the film's major twists was that Dr. Arboria's wife was Elena's mother.